gwaldron/osgearth/docs/source/user/caching.rst

     <cache_policy max_age="3600"/>

 Specify the maximum age in seconds.
-The example above will expire objects after an hour.
+The example above will expire objects that are more than one hour old.

 Environment Variables